Ferro-octupolar order and low-energy excitations in d$^2$ double perovskites of Osmium

 {\it Inelastic neutron-scattering (INS) cross-section.} To provide further evidence directly comparable with available measurements~\cite{Maharaj2020}, from the knowledge of ${\chi}(\vq,E)$ we compute the magnetic contribution to the INS differential cross-section:

 where we drop unimportant prefactors.
-In order to take into account the octupole contributions into the INS cross-sections, the form-factors $F_{\alpha\mu}(\vq)$ are evaluated beyond the dipole approximation on the basis of Refs.~\onlinecite{Shiina2007,Lovesey_book} (for more details see SM~\cite{supplmat}).
+In order to take into account the octupole contributions into the INS cross-sections, the form-factors $F_{\alpha\mu}(\vq)$ are evaluated beyond the dipole approximation on the basis of Refs.~\onlinecite{Shiina2007,Lovesey_book_full} (for more details see SM~\cite{supplmat}).

 The calculated powder-averaged (averaged over $\vq$ directions) INS cross-section for BZOO is displayed in Fig~\ref{fig:INS_BZO}a (the similar results for BCOO and BMOO are given in SM).
-One clearly observes a band of CF excitations in the same energy range as in $\chi_{qp}$ (Fig.~\ref{fig:chi_qq}c).
-However, the exchange feature that is seen at about 10~meV in $\chi_{qp}$ is absent from the INS cross-section.
-As only odd-time multipoles contribute to the magnetic neutron scattering, this result can be anticipated due to the structure of on-site excitations in the FO $xyz$ phase.
+One clearly observes a band of CF excitations above 20~meV, in agreement with the magnitude of $E_T$.
+However, below the CF band one sees no features corresponding to transitions to the lower-energy S excitation.
+As only odd-time multipoles contribute to the magnetic neutron scattering, this result can be anticipated from the structure of on-site excitations in the FO $xyz$ phase.